-1.2 The values stated in inch-pound units are to be regarded as the standard.
-The SI equivalents of inch-pound units are in parentheses and may be approximate.
+1.3 The values stated in SI units are to be regarded as standard.
+No other units of measurement are included in this standard.

-1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 B311 Test Method for Density of Powder Metallurgy (PM) Materials Containing Less Than Two Percent Porosity

 G65 Test Method for Measuring Abrasion Using the Dry Sand/Rubber Wheel Apparatus